 Put-in-Bay 24 – Mackinac 22 (OT)

 The tournament will be hosted next year on South Bass Island Put-in-Bay Ohio.
 On December 14th, we dedicated a new scoreboard in memory of Patrick Myers, “The Voice of the Panthers.”
-A large number of people attended this ceremony and over one hundred dollars was raised in a collection box.
+Many people attended this ceremony, and over one hundred dollars was raised in a collection box.
 This money will be deposited in the Patrick Myers Scholarship Fund.
-If you would like to contribute to this fund, make your check out to: Patrick Myers Scholarship.
+If you would like to contribute to this fund, make your check out to Patrick Myers Scholarship.
 You may drop it by the school or put it in the mail.

 First Semester Report Cards

 The end of the first semester grading period is Friday, January 17th.
 Grade cards will be sent home the following Friday.
 We are looking for parent volunteers to help with maintaining the ice rink.
-Also, primary and elementary students using the ice rink need to be supervised by a parent or adult.
-Please contact Steve Poe at the school if you are willing to lend a hand or help with supervision.
+Also, primary and elementary students using the ice rink must be supervised by a parent or adult.
+Please contact Steve Poe at the school if you can lend a hand or help with supervision.